-The EU-harmonised covered bond framework entered into force in 2022 introduced a new 180-day liquidity buffer.
 The cover pool liquidity buffer shall cover the maximum cumulative net liquidity outflow over the next 180 days.

-The new CRR2 banking package applicable in Norway from June 2022 introduced a minimum requirement for Net Stable Funding Ratio of 100 % on total currency level.
+The CRR2 banking package applicable in Norway from June 2022 introduced a minimum requirement for Net Stable Funding Ratio of 100 % on total currency level.